-For qBio I, there are five teaching assistants for this course: Shana Bergman, Dylan McNally, Ambrose Plante, Andrew Schaumberg, and Jazz Weisman.
+For qBio I, there are three teaching assistants for this course: Shana Bergman, Scott Kulm and Nakul Yadav.
 TAs will hold daily office hours.
 See schedule for times and locations.
-TAs will also be accessible via the Piazza platform.
+TAs will also be accessible via the group email.

-Please make sure your questions are clear and complete, and that you have made and effort to find the answer yourself.
+Please make sure your questions are clear and complete, and that you have made an effort to find the answer yourself.
 The TAs are dedicated to helping you learn the concepts and skills taught in qBio, but they are not your Google fairies, and will not respond to questions that are easily answerable with a simple internet search.

 This class will be graded according to the usual WCGS scale (Honors, High Pass, Low Pass, Fail).

 For qBio I, grades will be determined based on several take-home problem sets, as well as a mid-term exam.

 Assignments are due promptly at 11:59 PM on the due date.
 It is strongly suggested that you leave sufficient time to deal with technical issues (computers crashing, e-mail not working, hungry dogs, etc.) when handing in assignments.